HOME

 MTS panel

 In July the Marine Technology Society invited us to join the ‘Women Leadership in Marine Technology Webinar | How can we support researcher parents and caregivers?’.
-We were thrilled to take part (despite the time difference ;-)) and thoroughly enjoyed discussing XX.
-Watch it back here: youtube link
+We were thrilled to take part (despite the time difference ;-)) and thoroughly enjoyed discussing best practices across continents.

 CONTACT